deanstef/deanstef.github.io/_pages/publications.md

 ## Preprints

-0. **Performance and scalability testing for blockchain consensus protocols: an empirical framework**.<br/>
-Alked Ejupi\*, Stefano De Angelis\*, and Vladimiro Sassone.
-To appear.
-1. **How Does your Blockchain Behave Under Attack?
+0. **How Does your Blockchain Behave Under Attack?
 A Performance and Security Analysis of Permissioned Blockchains**.<br/> Stefano De Angelis, Leonardo Aniello, Federico Lombardi, and Vladimiro Sassone.
 To appear.
-2. **A Dependability Benchmark for Blockchain Systems and Consensus Protocols**.<br/>
+1. **A Dependability Benchmark for Blockchain Systems and Consensus Protocols**.<br/>
 Stefano De Angelis, Leonardo Aniello, Federico Lombardi, and Vladimiro Sassone.
 To appear.
 {: reversed="reversed"}